-5. Is the Furnace Switch Functioning Properly?
+5. Is the Furnace Switch Operating Properly?

 6. Condensate Drainage

-7. Assess Vents for Blockage
+7. Check Vents for Blockage

 What Should You Expect After a Furnace Tune-Up?

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to several reasons, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with routine professional tune-ups can control these factors.
-During your tune-up, your expert technician will clean and check over your unit, identifying areas of corrosion.
-They can identify failing parts in need of replacement before they become a bigger problem.
+Keeping your heating system maintained with regular professional tune-ups can virtually eliminate these factors.
+During your tune-up, your HVAC technician will clean and check over your heating equipment, identifying areas of corrosion.
+They can identify failing parts in need of replacement before they become a serious problem.
 A tune-up alone could instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner residence because your HVAC equipment will be distributing clean air through a clean air filter.
-Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is lower utility bills.
-An overworked HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to provide exceptional indoor comfort.
-Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
-A Longer-Lasting HVAC System
+You’ll also enjoy cleaner air and a cleaner home because your HVAC system will be distributing clean air through a clean air filter.
+Perhaps one of the largest benefits you’ll enjoy following a fall furnace or AC tune-up is decreased utility bills.
+An overworked HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been finely tuned can take less energy to guarantee indoor comfort.
+Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.

-to perform between 8-18 years before you will need to replace the old one.
-However, poor maintenance is one of the main reasons for early replacement HVAC systems prior to end of average life expectancy.
+Your HVAC system is an expensive investment with a limited lifetime.
+Depending on use, with proper maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to replace the old one.
+However, poor maintenance is one of the top reasons for premature replacement HVAC systems prior to end of average life expectancy.